fgvardijan/advanced-data-science-specialization-capstone/README.md

      * Defining the Parameter Space Boundary
      * Run the Hyperparameter Scan
      * Analysing the Scan results
-     * Narrow down the search areas and repeat
+     * Narrow down the Hyperparameter space and repeat

-Hyperparameter space and network architecture for exploration.
+Example of Hyperparameter space and network architecture options for exploration with automated exploration.
+Total of 540,000 permutations!
 ``` python
 p = {'lr': (0.5, 5, 10),
      'first_neuron':[4, 8, 16, 32, 64],